Parsa-Bagheri/vol-surface-explorer/README.md

 ## Smoothing Feature

-The `--smooth` flag enables cubic interpolation of implied volatility values across a dense strike/DTE grid.
+The `--smooth` flag enables linear interpolation of implied volatility values across a dense strike/DTE grid.
 This helps:
 - Visualize smoother surfaces in areas with sparse data
 - Better identify patterns in illiquid strikes
 - Create more visually appealing surfaces

 The smoothing gracefully falls back to raw data if interpolation fails (e.g., insufficient data points).

+## For AI Coding Assistants

+This project includes specific guidance for AI tools in `.github/copilot-instructions.md`.
+GitHub Copilot users: This is automatically loaded.
+Other tools: See the instructions file for project-specific patterns.